Beth Tinker: Development

 Speaking about her character, George described her as "coming across as gobby and harsh."
 Beth often gets into arguments with her work friends, in particular Sally Webster (Sally Dynevor) and Eva Price (Catherine Tyldesley).
 George commented on her character's similarities with Cilla Battersby-Brown, who was played by Wendi Peters, saying "I don't want Beth to be like Cilla at all, I admit that I do look a bit like her, and I have been compared to her in the past when I've done other things like panto.
 But I don't think that Beth is as callous as Cilla was.
 Cilla didn't care for her kids, but Beth is really soft."
 George hoped viewers would see that Beth is very different from Cilla.
 Beth often says things that are controversial, often due to her habit of not thinking things through before she says them.
 George noted that Beth was funny and that viewers liked this aspect of her character.
 She added "I think people like that she's so loud and she says things that aren't very PC!"

 In 2013, it was announced that Beth would start a romance with Kirk Sutherland (Andrew Whyment).
 Their relationship begins when Kirk rescues Beth from a date who becomes aggressive with her.
-Talking about the romance, George said "Usually the viewers only see Beth as the really gobby person in the factory.
+Talking about the romance, George said: "Usually the viewers only see Beth as the really gobby person in the factory.
 But there are some really nice, tender little moments in this storyline, and Beth is quite open and honest with Kirk.
 I think it's really nice that the audience will get to see that."

+In December 2023, it was reported that George had quit her role as Beth after 13 years, and Beth departed on 30 August 2024.